Sealed Air (NYSE:SEE) Updates Q2 Earnings Guidance

-Sealed Air (NYSE:SEE – Get Free Report) issued an update on its second quarter earnings guidance on Thursday morning.
+Sealed Air (NYSE:SEE – Get Free Report) updated its second quarter earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.60-0.70 for the period, compared to the consensus earnings per share estimate of $0.70.
 The company issued revenue guidance of ~$1.3 billion, compared to the consensus revenue estimate of $1.33 billion.
 Sealed Air also updated its FY24 guidance to $2.65-3.05 EPS.

 Sealed Air Stock Up 0.7 %

-Sealed Air (NYSE:SEE – Get Free Report) last issued its earnings results on Thursday, May 2nd.
-The industrial products company reported $0.78 earnings per share for the quarter, topping the consensus estimate of $0.53 by $0.25.
-The business had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.28 billion.
+Sealed Air (NYSE:SEE – Get Free Report) last announced its quarterly earnings data on Thursday, May 2nd.
+The industrial products company reported $0.78 earnings per share for the quarter, beating the consensus estimate of $0.53 by $0.25.
 Sealed Air had a return on equity of 94.93% and a net margin of 6.61%.
-The business’s quarterly revenue was down 1.4% on a year-over-year basis.
+The company had revenue of $1.33 billion during the quarter, compared to analysts’ expectations of $1.28 billion.
 During the same quarter last year, the company earned $0.74 EPS.
-Sell-side analysts anticipate that Sealed Air will post 2.8 EPS for the current fiscal year.
+Sealed Air’s revenue for the quarter was down 1.4% compared to the same quarter last year.
+As a group, research analysts anticipate that Sealed Air will post 2.8 earnings per share for the current year.

 Sealed Air Dividend Announcement